What Is a Hernia?

 Laparoscopic Hernia Repair

-This method is less invasive.
+A laparoscopic hernia repair is less invasive.
 A surgeon will make several smaller incisions around the hernia.
 A long tube with a lit camera on one end is inserted into one of the incisions.
 This instrument is called a laparoscope, and it allows doctors to see inside your abdominal cavity on a video screen.
 Laparoscopic surgeries remove the need for open surgeries, which require more recovery time and are more invasive.

 Both types of surgery have the same goal.
 The surgeon will place the bulging intestine or other intra-abdominal tissue and lining back through the abdominal wall hole.
 The hole is then sewed closed.
 A synthetic mesh material may be inserted into the abdomen to strengthen the area.